My issues with Swagger

 Outdated generator

-The generator works on Open API 2.0 specification.
-The newest one is 3.0.
-Thing is, you cannot migrate if you are using Swagger with Scala.
+The generator works with the OpenAPI 2.0 specification.
+The newest version is 3.0.
+The thing is, you cannot migrate if you are using Swagger with Scala.

-There is no Scala model converter for Swagger 2.x aka Open API 3.0 at the moment.
-Author of swagger-akka-http does his best to bring it to us, and by that make it possible to migrate to newer Swagger, but he is alone in his efforts.
-And since 1.5.x is not actively developed some of the issues above might not be ever addressed.
+There is no Scala model converter for swagger-core 2.x (which targets OpenAPI 3.0) at the moment.
+The author of swagger-akka-http does his best to bring it to us and, by doing that, make it possible to migrate to the newer Swagger version, but he is alone in his efforts.
+And since 1.5.x is not actively developed, some of the issues above might never be addressed.

-No polymorphism for UI
+No polymorphism for U(I)

 Summary